Loew's Mid-City Theatre

 It had undergone extensive remodeling, $150,000 worth.
 Some may have not recognized the palace because it had new everything, seats, seating arrangements, lighting, orchestra pit, carpeting, dressing rooms, draperies, lounges, furniture, painting and scenery lofts.

 The terazzo floor and facade were marble while the paneled lobby had murals by artist John Sherman.
-Although the theater had a striking appearance, it was not well attended.
+Although the theatre had a striking appearance, it was not well attended.
 One critic said it was caused by the new and unusual wave of off beat drama.
 Audiences didn’t like it.

-So the American once again changed its format to Broadway musicals.
+So the American Theatre once again changed its format to Broadway musicals.
 The playhouse remained at this location for seven years before moving back downtown to the old Loew’s Orpheum Theatre.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.